jovald/terraform-gcp-serverless-datapipeline/README.md

 1. Depending on the frequency, a job of Cloud Scheduler triggers a topic on Cloud Pub/Sub.
 2. That action executes a Cloud Function (*loadDataIntoBigQuery*) that gets data from OpenWeatherMap.
 3. Then, this data is loaded into BigQuery.
-4. Finally, the data could be analyzed directly BigQuery or Data Studio.

 ### System requirements